Retirement in Thailand for Dutch Nationals

 Retirement in Thailand is a rather attractive option for Dutch nationals, not only because of its warm climate and white sandy beaches, but obviously also because of its tax advantages.

 However, in order to benefit from these tax advantages, one needs to make sure that certain practical steps are being implemented as well, a matter our firm could be of assistance with.
-An alternative for Dutch nationals, might be a retirement in Kenya.
+Other alternative for Dutch nationals are discuss in our articles about overseas Dutch retirement.